LQgdwind/LQgdwind.github.io/_pages/about.md

 - **LLMs & Agentic Reinforcement Learning**
   - Building **web agents** that autonomously browse, understand, and operate complex websites to complete long-horizon tasks.
   - Using web interaction as a **training ground to enhance the fundamental capabilities** of models, such as:
-    - strategic planning and task decomposition,
+    - Strategic planning and task decomposition,
-    - tool use and API interaction,
+    - Tool use and API interaction,
-    - handling noisy, dynamic, and partially observable environments.
+    - Handling noisy, dynamic, and partially observable environments.
   - Integrating **RL with LLMs** so that agents can learn from **trial-and-error** in realistic tasks, instead of relying only on offline supervised data.
   - Studying how agentic interaction can feed back into **better pretrained/backbone models** (e.g., via behavior data, trajectories, and preferences).